markand/molko/doc/docs/tools/map.md

 # Tool: mlk-map

-Convert a map generated from [Tiled][tiled] into a Molko's Adventure compatible one.
+Convert a map generated from [Tiled][tiled] into a Molko's Engine compatible one.

 The utility will read standard input and write the converted map to the standard output.